-2016 Annual Meeting of the Ecological Society of America comes to Southern Florida
+102nd Annual Meeting of the Ecological Society of America convenes in Portland, Ore.

 Contact: Liza Lester, 202-833-8773 ext.
 211, gro.asenull@retseLL

-Environmental scientists gather in Fort Lauderdale, Florida this August for the 101st Annual Meeting of the Ecological Society of America.
-Two thousand scientific presentations on breaking research and new ecological concepts fill the program at the Greater Fort Lauderdale/ Broward County Convention Center on the 7th through the 12th of August, 2016.
+Environmental scientists from 50 U.S. states, U. S. territories, and countries around the world will converge on Portland, Oregon this August for the 102nd Annual Meeting of the Ecological Society of America.
+Five thousand attendees are expected to gather for nearly four thousand scientific presentations on breaking research and new ecological concepts at the Oregon Convention Center on August 6th through 11th, 2017.

 ESA invites press and institutional public information officers to attend for free (see credential policy below).
 To apply, please contact ESA Communications Officer Liza Lester directly at gro.asenull@retsell.
 Walk-in registration will be available during the meeting.

-A preliminary conference program is online.
-A full schedule, including abstracts for individual oral and poster presentations, will be available online in June, with a downloadable app to follow in summer 2016.
+A preliminary conference program detailing field trips, workshops, and special sessions, can be browsed online now.
+A full schedule, including abstracts for individual oral and poster presentations, will be available in June.
 Meeting abstracts are not embargoed.
 Reporters who would like help locating presenters and outside sources for in person or phone interviews should contact Liza Lester at gro.asenull@retsell or (202) 833-8773 x211.

 ESA Policy on Press Credentials